-Pepper is a volleyball drill or exercise you will find used in just about every pre-match routine and training session warm-up you see.
-In it’s most basic form it comprises a 3-touch sequence executed by two players which replicates the three contacts used in competitive volleyball – dig/pass, set, hit.
-This is executed as follows:
+Pepper is a volleyball drill or exercise you can see in just about every pre-match routine and training session warm-up.
+In its most basic form it comprises a 3-touch sequence executed by two players which replicates the three contacts used in competitive volleyball – dig/pass, set, hit.
+It goes as follows.

 - One player hits the ball at their partner.

 - That player digs the ball back to the first partner

 - The first player sets the ball back to the second

 - The second hits the ball to the first